Tuning arrays with rays: Physics-informed tuning of quantum dot charge states: Results

 The starting points for tests within experimental scans are sampled in a grid with an exclusion of regions where the signal-to-noise ratio (SNR) is insufficient.
-The exclusion regions are determined prior to testing based on visual inspection of the data combined with analysis of the distribution of charge sensor response for a series of small 2D scans densely sampled within the large scan~\cite{Zwolak21-RBI}.
-In an online implementation, the data quality control module~\cite{Ziegler22-TRA} would initiate a charge sensor recalibration, which is not possible in an off-line setting (see Sec.~\ref{ssec:tuning-playground} for details).
-The overall number of points sampled is on average $1\,800(16)$ for the exp-1 set while for the exp-2 set it varies between $346$ and $6\,124$.
-The larger variability in the number of points per scan for exp-2 set is due to varying scan voltage range, sampling initiation points at constant density in each scan, and excluding points from poorly charge-sensed regions.
+The exclusion regions are determined prior to testing based on visual inspection of the data combined with analysis of the distribution of the charge sensor response for a series of small 2D scans densely sampled within the large scan~\cite{Zwolak21-RBI}.
+In an online implementation, the data quality control module~\cite{Ziegler22-TRA} would initiate a charge sensor recalibration.
+In an off-line setting, such corrective actions are not possible (see Sec.~\ref{ssec:tuning-playground} for details).
+The overall number of points sampled is on average $1\,800(16)$ for the exp-1 set while, for the exp-2 set, it varies between $346$ and $6\,124$.
+The larger variability in the number of points per scan for the exp-2 set is due to varying scan voltage ranges, sampling initiation points at constant density in each scan, and excluding points from poorly charge-sensed regions.
+The bounds for off-line tuning are offset with respect to safety limits to ensure that the initial measurements can be sampled.
+However, during tuning, the algorithm can navigate toward the safety limits.
+If at any point the algorithm suggests going out of safety bounds, the tuning process is terminated and an out-of-bounds termination failure is recorded.
 The success rate for the action-based coarse tuning to the DD state using small 2D scans is slightly higher for exp-1, at $97.1(3.5)~\%$, than for exp-2, at $92.5(6.5)~\%$.
-For comparison, tuning using the Nelder-Mead optimization~\cite{Zwolak20-AQD} results in success rates of $76.8(4.0)~\%$ for exp-1 and $83.5(15.7)~\%$ for exp-2.
-Similar to benchmarking with simulated data, the number of iterations is also about two to three times higher for Nelder-Mead optimization than for the action-based tuning, with $11.7(6)$ versus $3.9(2)$ for exp-1 and $8.4(4.0)$ versus $3.9(1.4)$ for exp-2.
+For comparison, the success rate for tuning to a double-QD state reported in Ref.~\cite{Darulova19-ATQ} was $80~\%$ for a set of five double-QD devices over two thermal runs.
+Tuning using the Nelder-Mead optimization~\cite{Zwolak20-AQD} results in success rates of $76.8(4.0)~\%$ for exp-1 and $83.5(15.7)~\%$ for exp-2.
+Similar to benchmarking with simulated data, the number of iterations is also about 2 to 3 times higher for Nelder-Mead optimization than for the action-based tuning, with $11.7(6)$ versus $3.9(2)$ for exp-1 and $8.4(4.0)$ versus $3.9(1.4)$ for exp-2.